-The reception, stage, sessions, networking, and expo areas each deliver a unique and personal interaction with attendees.
+The reception, stage, sessions, networking, and expo areas each deliver a unique and personal interaction to the attendee experience.

 Hopin offers the basics, like chat, polls, and customizable, branded events, but what sets it apart from the other platforms is the simplicity of its event schedule tool.

-The event schedule tool is a quick and powerful way of planning conferences and serieses of events from a top-down perspective.
+The event schedule tool is a quick and powerful way of planning conferences and series of events from a top-down perspective.